AIBC2024/Group2_Project3_AI_Chatbot/README.md

 ## File(s) to Run

-1. [MRI_dementia_classification_load_model.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/MRI_dementia_classification_load_model.ipynb).
-This Jupyter notebook file loads the pre-saved model (.keras) to run on the test data to verify F1 accuracy scores, as well as to load the .pkl files into the history to plot the accuracy curves.
+1. [MRI_dementia_classification_CNN.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/MRI_dementia_classification_CNN.ipynb).
+This Jupyter notebook file (as an exploratory notebook) creates the model (.keras) and history file (.pkl).

-2. Keras files are too big to upload into GitHub, please go to [Dropbox shared folder](https://www.dropbox.com/scl/fo/mmtv94e8t4u9x7vgvqwvw/AEigp2bJ9nK4hC_juE2aVkY?rlkey=5s76fv2w7303kxymyccdinx0h&dl=0).
+Keras files are too big to upload into GitHub, please go to [Dropbox shared folder](https://www.dropbox.com/scl/fo/mmtv94e8t4u9x7vgvqwvw/AEigp2bJ9nK4hC_juE2aVkY?rlkey=5s76fv2w7303kxymyccdinx0h&dl=0).
 This folder stores the .keras and the .pkl files.
 You have to download those Dropbox files and place them in a folder called "saved_models" before you can run the [MRI_dementia_classification_load_model.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/MRI_dementia_classification_load_model.ipynb).

 **Note:** use the V5 .keras and .pkl files for the latest version you want to put in your local "saved_models" folder:
    * dementia_cnn_sequential_1_history_V5.pkl (this file is approximately 450 bytes)
    * dementia_cnn_sequential_1_model_V5.keras (this file is approximately 270MB)

-3. [MRI_dementia_classification_CNN.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/MRI_dementia_classification_CNN.ipynb).
-This Jupyter notebook file loads the three models (.keras) to run on the test data to get better F1 accuracy scores, as well as to load the .pkl files into the history to plot the accuracy curves.
+2. [MRI_dementia_classification_load_model.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/MRI_dementia_classification_load_model.ipynb).
+This Jupyter notebook file loads the pre-saved model (.keras) from step 1 and the history file to reproduce and verify F1 accuracy scores, as well as to load the .pkl file into the history to plot the accuracy curves.

-4. [ai_chatbot_dementia_case.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/ai_chatbot_dementia_case.ipynb).
-This Jupyter notebook file shows a simple AI chatbot using Gradio where user can input patient's diagnostic, then the AI bot will determine if the patient has a very mild, mild, moderate, or no dementia at all.
+3. [ai_chatbot_dementia_case.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/ai_chatbot_dementia_case.ipynb).
+This Jupyter notebook file shows a **simple AI** chatbot using Gradio where user can input patient's diagnostic, then the AI bot will determine if the patient has a very mild, mild, moderate, or no dementia at all.

-5. [AI_Symptom_Gemini_Classifier.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/AI_Symptom_Gemini_Classifier.ipynb).
+4. [AI_Symptom_Gemini_Classifier.ipynb](https://github.com/AIBC2024/Group2_Project3_AI_Chatbot/blob/main/AI_Symptom_Gemini_Classifier.ipynb).
 This Jupyter notebook file shows a more advanced AI chatbot using Gradio where user can upload an MRI image of the brain and enter some diagnostic.
 The AI bot will determine if the patient has a very mild, mild, moderate, or no dementia at all.

 ## Summary of the Final Analysis